ibnuda/fpmortals/manuscript/complete.md

   )
 ~~~~~~~~

-Since we're writing a simulation of the world for our tests, we can create a
-data type that captures the ground truth of everything

 Karena kita menulis simulasi dari dunia luar untuk tes kita, kita dapat menulis
 sebuah tipe data yang membawa nilai-nilai kebenaran untuk aplikasi kita